COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 1.5 credit is taken each semester either in AM or PM, for a total of 3 elective credits per year.

 Placement: Placement into a program is carried out through the counselors.
-The counselors consider five important areas when placing a student into any program:
+The counselors consider six important areas when placing a student into any program:

 BUSINESS MANAGEMENT MARKETING AND TECHNOLOGY